Institute for Mathematical Sciences Programs & Activities

-Day 4: More regression tree algorithms, comparisons, and software demonstration
+Day 4: Advanced regression tree algorithms

 - Workshop (20 - 26 Mar 2014): This is a research conference consisting of talks by international experts followed by general discussions each day.
-The schedule will be announced later.

 Students and researchers who are interested in attending these activities are requested to complete the online registration form.